kstenerud/concise-text-encoding/cte-specification.md

 | `\x01` - `\xff`     | one octet, hexadecimal notation |
 | `\u0001` - `\uffff` | unicode character               |

+Every instance of the backslash character (`\`) within a string must resolve to a valid escape sequence (see above); otherwise it is invalid.

-Strings must always resolve to complete, valid unicode characters when fully decoded (after evaluating escape sequences).
+Strings must always resolve to complete, valid unicode characters and sequences when fully decoded (after evaluating escape sequences).

+Characters that cannot be edited in a UTF-8 capable text editor (because, for example, they have no width or visibility) must be represented using escape sequences.

 #### Line Breaks and Whitespace

-Care should be taken to ensure that CTE documents can be easily edited in a text editor.
-For this reason, it is preferable to encode line breaking characters and certain whitespace characters (such as TAB) using escape sequences rather than the bare character coding.
+Care should be taken to ensure that CTE documents can be easily edited in a text editor without losing information.
+For this reason, it is generally preferable to encode line breaking characters and certain whitespace characters (such as TAB) using escape sequences rather than the bare character coding.

-Note: While carriage return (u+000d) is technically allowed in strings, line endings should be converted to linefeed (u+0009) whenever possible to maximize compatibiity between systems.
+Note: While carriage return (u+000d) is technically allowed in strings, line endings should be converted to linefeed only (u+0009) whenever possible to maximize compatibiity between systems.

 #### Unquoted String

 Normally, strings must be enclosed in double-quotes `"`, but this rule may be relaxed if:

+* The string does not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, underscore (`_`), hyphen (`-`), and period (`.`).
-* The string does not contain characters from u+0000 to u+007f - except for lowercase a-z, uppercase A-Z, and underscore (`_`).
+* The string does not begin with characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
-* The string does not start with a numeral `[0-9]`.
+* The string does not contain unicode characters or sequences that would be mistaken by a human reader for symbol characters in the u+0000 to u+007f range (``!"#$%&'()*+,-./:;<=>?@[\]^_`{|}~``).
 * The string does not clash with existing CTE keywords such as `nil`, `inf`, `nan`, `snan`, `true`, `false`, `t`, `f`, etc.
 * The string does not contain escape sequences or whitespace or line breaks.

-Care must be taken that the string values you use are visible and editable in text editors.

 #### Example

-    "A string\twith\ttabs\nand\nnewlines"

-    a_bare_string
+Requires quotes:

+    "String with spaces"
+    "String\twith\ttabs\nand\nnewlines"
+    "[special-chars]"
+    ".begins_with_a_dot"

+Does not require quotes:

+    _begins-with-underscore
+    sub-paragraph_1.annex_3
+    飲み物

 ### URI